andersmurphy/andersmurphy-blog/resources/posts/2024-04-01-clojure-pruning-html-with-clojure-walk.md

    [:meta {:charset "utf-8"}] ... )
 ```

 We are going to add two libraries that will make the processing of this data easier to describe (interestingly both these libraries use a hiccup like syntax).
 [Malli](https://github.com/metosin/malli) lets validate data (it can do much more, but that's what we will be using it for).
-[Regal](https://github.com/lambdaisland/regal) is optional but personally I think it gives us a more readable way of writing regular expressions.
+[Regal](https://github.com/lambdaisland/regal) is a regex builder that gives us a more composable and more readable way of writing regular expressions (similar to [Emacs rx notation](https://www.gnu.org/software/emacs/manual/html_node/elisp/Rx-Notation.html)).

 ```clojure
 (clojure.repl.deps/add-libs